imcnish/mbdiscid/ISRC_Extraction_Findings.md

 - **mbdiscid detected all 149 tracks**, including those missed by all other tools
 - Combined cdrdao+icedax union coverage: ~98.7% (147/149)

-#### Mastering Defect
+#### Mastering Defects

-The physical disc contains incorrect ISRC data.
-Tools faithfully read what's there, but "what's there" is wrong.
+The physical disc contains incorrect or ambiguous ISRC data.
+Tools faithfully read what's encoded, but the encoded data is wrong.
+No tool or drive can "fix" these issues—they're baked into the disc. mbdiscid's distributed sampling and consensus voting mitigates most mastering defects by outvoting bad frames.

-**Sublime Track 6:** Three tools (cdrdao, icedax, mbdiscid) reported `USGA19648331` for Track 6—which is Track 5's ISRC ("April 29, 1992"). cd-info reported `USGA19649253`.
-Verification against the IFPI database confirmed cd-info's value is correct for "Santeria."
-The disc itself has corrupted subcode for Track 6; most tools accurately read the bad data.
-This demonstrates that **majority agreement doesn't guarantee correctness** when the disc has defective mastering.

-#### Track Boundary Bleed-Over
+**Subtype: Track Boundary Bleed-Over**

-A subchannel timing ambiguity at track transitions where tools sample different (valid) frames and get different results.
+The previous track's ISRC persists into the early frames of the next track.
+Tools sampling early in the track read stale data; tools sampling later read the correct value.

-**Sublime disc (sr5):** Two instances of bleed-over were identified:
+**Sublime disc (m.wjLfLe7XrMz1c_iAL6qo06Q4w-):** Two instances of bleed-over were identified:

 | Track | Reported ISRC | Correct ISRC | Source Track |
 |-------|---------------|--------------|--------------|
 | Track 6 | USGA19648331 | USGA19649253 | Track 5 |
 | Track 15 | USGA19649261 | USGA19649256 | Track 14 |

-For Track 6, cdrdao and icedax reported Track 5's ISRC, while mbdiscid and cd-info reported the correct Track 6 ISRC (verified against IFPI database).
-Each tool was 100% internally consistent across all 5 runs.
+For Track 6, cdrdao and icedax reported Track 5's ISRC ("April 29, 1992"), while mbdiscid and cd-info reported the correct Track 6 ISRC ("Santeria", verified against IFPI database).
+Each tool was 100% internally consistent across all 5 runs—the disagreement was deterministic, not random.

 **Independent confirmation via drutil:** macOS's native `drutil subchannel` command (macOS Sequoia 15.7.1, Apple SuperDrive, CoreAudio-based — different OS, different drive, different codebase from all Linux testing) confirms both bleed-over cases are encoded on the disc itself: